Vectors of matroids over tracts: Sum properties

 {\bf Acknowledgements.} Many thanks to Matt Baker, Emanuele Delucchi, and Thomas Zaslavsky for helpful discussions.
 Chris Eppolito contributed the idea of the Inflation Property.
-Thanks also to Ting Su for comments and corrections.
+Thanks also to Ting Su for Proposition 4.5 and for many comments and corrections, and to an anonymous referee whose careful reading led to important corrections.